toke/toke.github.io_old/index.markdown

 Online ego of an coder, original throws shadow when light is on.

-Thomas is a software developer currently located in Karlsruhe (Germany).
-Most of his work is web and large dataset related.
-Im a data geek.
+I'm a software developer currently located in Karlsruhe (Germany).
+Most of my work is web and large dataset related.
+I'm a data geek.

-He loves Python, CouchDB, Android and other cool technologies.
+I loves Python, CouchDB, Android and other cool technologies.

 Good Reads
 ==========